tordevries/debuggr/README.md

 Debuggr will show an error if these settings are unchanged from their defaults.

+---
+## Using Debuggr

-Then, when you access debuggr.php, add a parameter named "file" set to the filename (or pathname) of the file you want to read.
+When you access debuggr.php, add a parameter named "file" set to the filename (or pathname) of the file you want to read.
 For example, this URL...

 https://yourdomain.com/debuggr.php?file=error_log

-...would tell Debuggr to open the file "readme.txt" in the same directory as "debuggr.php" (assuming you had the password, etc.).
+...would tell Debuggr to display PHP's protected "error_log" file in the same directory as Debuggr, which normally cannot be read by a web browser.

 Debuggr also accepts "f" for the file parameter, like this:

 https://yourdomain.com/debuggr.php?f=error_log

-It can also accept just the file name after the question mark:
+It also accepts just the file name after the question mark:

 https://yourdomain.com/debuggr.php?error_log